 The frontal lobe of the brain of cocaine users has shown evidence of abnormal brain structure, as identified by University of Cambridge scientists.
 Of 120 individuals brain-scanned, of which half were cocaine-addicted, they found widespread loss of gray matter among the cocaine users.
 The magnitude of loss was directly related to the length of abuse.
 This loss results to accelerated aging of the brain.

 The part of the brain that processes our reward system (basal ganglia) was found to be much enlarged among cocaine users.
-Following is a list of other long-term damage to the brain that results from prolonged cocaine abuse.
+The following is a list of other long-term cocaine effects and damage to the brain that results from prolonged cocaine abuse:

 - Blood vessel damage